thejonesbrian/thejonesbrian.github.io/README.md

 # thejonesbrian.github.io
-this is my portfolio website it will be coming soon.
+The portfolio website for Brian Jones, Front End Web Developer.

+Features include projects, links to social accounts, contacts.
+If they are not present they will be included shortly.
+Cheers
+Brian (beejones)